 Passwords are now more resilient to the dictionary types of attacks.

-2. Rich snippets on the catalog pages allow to improve search result look in search engines.
+2. Magento 2 rich snippets on the catalog pages allow to improve search result look in search engines.
 However, we’ve improved the default functionality with our Magento 2 Rich Snippets extension.

 The nearest future for Magento 2